-The Importance of Pattern In Art
+The Importance of Pattern in Art

 Pattern In Nature

 Most of us imagine somewhat regular patterns when we hear the word.
-The association usually makes us think of garments, tiles and similar designed products, all of which are man-made and artificial, even when they tend to imitate occurrences that come from nature.
+The association usually makes us think of garments, tiles and similar designed products, all of which are man-made and artificial, even when those art patterns tend to imitate occurrences that come from nature.
 Still, it’s not wrong to say that nature has a rhythm of its own, even though recognizing its pattern takes deeper analysis and consideration.
 Although nature may seem, well – natural, its spontaneity is not necessarily mathematically unfathomable.
 Nature often follows the pattern of fractals, which were explained by the famous mathematician Benoit Mandelbrot in the 20th century.
 Fractals resemble “discernable regularity“, but they include the possibility of scaling, mirroring and rotating elements, which makes the pattern much more complex and harder to comprehend than the simple geometric arrangements designed by humans.
 Nature’s logic can be seen in the way trees branch into smaller parts that visually resemble their parent branches, or through tessellations that appear on flower petals, in foams and honeycombs.
 However, natural patterns are rarely entirely consistent, but much more due to the imprecise symmetry of the elements than the irregularity of the process.

 How Patterns Are Translated From Nature

 Paradoxically, the imperfection of nature has been desperately imitated by humans for centuries, with a brief moment of reverse logic in the 20th century, when the Modernists decided to make the most honestly industrialized objects and artworks and to celebrate the power of machines, i.e. the power of humans.
 On the other hand, the idea to translate patterns from nature often resulted in producing grids and arrays that would never occur naturally.
-Gifted craftsmen were able to produce visually appealing combinations of floral or nature-derived elements that served as decorations or embellished the garments used for clothes and furniture.
+Gifted craftsmen were able to produce visually appealing pattern art combinations of floral or nature-derived elements that served as decorations or embellished the garments used for clothes and furniture.
 But more often than not, these patterns couldn’t escape the fact that they were shaped by a hand that is guided by a human mind – reductive and prone to disentangle.
-That’s why William Morris’ patterns are determinable at first glance, even though they mimic natural shapes.
+That’s why William Morris’ pattern art is determinable at first glance, even though it mimics natural shapes.
 The other way to look at nature was to try to learn from its patterns – the tessellations, fractal derivations and flows, which was most cautiously studied through architecture.
 Still, one of the first architects who truly seemed to achieve the arbitrariness of nature was Gaudi, whose approach to architectural elements was sculptural rather than pragmatic, albeit underpinned by mathematics.
 Nature was generally examined throughout the entire Art Nouveau period in various ways, but it was still very clear that its patterns are vastly inimitable, at least visually.

 A Real Man-Made Kind of Repetition